Graduate Study and Research

 Graduate study in the P.C.
 Rossin College of Engineering and Applied Science is most often related to the college’s extensive research activity, and graduate students are expected to engage in analytical or experimental research as part of their programs of study.
 This activity involves students in the process of creating new knowledge under the direction of the college’s distinguished faculty and brings them into contact with some of the most modern and advanced experimental techniques.
 Many college research programs are supported by contracts, fellowships, and grants from industry and from federal, state, and local governments.
 This funding not only provides financial support for outstanding students but also allows them to deal with some of the more complex and pressing problems facing our society in the 21st century.

 Many faculty members and graduate students in the P.C.
-Rossin College of Engineering and Applied Science are associated with interdisciplinary research centers and institutes as well as with their own departments.
+Rossin College of Engineering and Applied Science are associated with interdisciplinary research centers and institutes as well their own departments.
 The opportunity for interdisciplinary study allows them to cross departmental lines in specific technological areas and to work with faculty and graduate students from other departments.
 Centers and institutes perform research that fall under five broad categories: materials and nanotechnology, infrastructural systems, applied life science and bioengineering, energy and the environment, and complex engineering systems.
-Information on individual centers and specific research activities can be found at URL www.lehigh.edu/engineering/research/centers/.
+Information on individual centers and specific research activities can be found at URL https://engineering.lehigh.edu/research.
 Extensive research in many of these areas is also conducted within academic departments.

 Further information on the graduate programs may be obtained through the Office of Graduate Studies and Research, P.C.
 Rossin College of Engineering and Applied Science, 19 Memorial Drive West, Bethlehem, PA 18015.